 All of my personal family research is divided into family narratives, documenting both my paternal ancestry – the Bagwell and Ford families, and those of my maternal ancestry – the Dean and Fletcher families.
 Each narrative is a stand alone document, but should be read in conjunction with those other published narratives where those lines cross.

 Each individual narrative documents my family ancestry and other family lines sharing the same common ancestor.
-In achieving this objective it also illustrates the ancestry of spouses marrying into each line.
+In achieving this objective they also illustrate the ancestry of spouses marrying into each line.

-Each Public Edit has been separated into manageable segments or individual families.
-See “Using the Narratives” below for more information.
-Only basic information is provided within the public edit in order to identify individuals and key life events, typically: birth, baptism, marriage, death, burial and occasional observations regarding the same.
+Only basic information is provided within the published (public) narratives, in order to identify individuals and key life events, typically: birth, baptism, marriage, death, burial and occasional observations regarding the same.
 In this way each narrative should provide signposting for fellow researchers, without detracting from the joy of discovering their ancestors for themselves.